arshan09/AuthenticationApp/README.md

 # Technologies Used:

-Node.js
+1.Node.js
-Express.js
+2.Express.js
-MongoDB
+3.MongoDB
-JSON Web Tokens (JWT)
+4.JSON Web Tokens (JWT)
-Nodemailer (for email notifications)
+5.Nodemailer (for email notifications)

 # Prerequisites
-Node.js and npm installed on your machine.
+Node.js and npm are installed on your machine.

 # Installation
-Clone the repository: git clone <repository_url>
+1. Clone the repository: git clone <repository_url>
-Install dependencies: npm install
+2. Install dependencies: npm install
-Set up environment variables: Create a .env file based on .env.example and provide the required values.
+3. Set up environment variables: Create a .env file based on the .envexample and provide the required values.

 # Usage
 Run the application: npm start